Ukraine rebels free Swedish hostage; Obama seeks unity against Russia

 Ukraine's State Security Service said the three had been part of a unit which went to Horlivka to arrest a suspect in the murder of Volodymyr Rybak, a pro-Kiev councillor whose body was found last week in a river near Slaviansk.

-(Additional reporting by Tatyana Makeyeva in Donetsk, Ukraine, Natalia Zinets in Kiev, Nigel Stephenson and Lidia Kelly in Moscow, Kylie MacLellan in London, and Eric Beech in Wsahington; Writing by Christian Lowe, Giles Elgood, Peter Graff and Peter Cooney; Editing by Sonya Hepinstall and Sandra Maler)
+(Additional reporting by Tatyana Makeyeva in Donetsk, Ukraine, Natalia Zinets in Kiev, Nigel Stephenson and Lidia Kelly in Moscow, and Kylie MacLellan in London; Writing by Christian Lowe, Giles Elgood and Peter Graff; Editing by Sonya Hepinstall)